KoitNewton/KoitNewton/README.md

 - 👋 Hi, I’m @KoitNewton
 - 👀 I’m interested in CODE and PHYSICS
-- 🌱 I’m currently learning theoretical physics
+- 🌱 I’m currently learning physics
 - 💞️ I’m looking to build a quantum computer and have a GF
 - 📫 How to reach me : musikundpku@qq.com